 Once you have decided to sell your property, you will need to get an accurate valuation of your home in order to determine the potential sale price.
-However, property valuations can be a complex and difficult process.
+So how do you do it?

-Get the valuation wrong and your property might not sell, or it might sell for less than the property is really worth.
-So how should you go about organising a valuation that accurately reflects the realistic value of your home?
+So how should you go about getting a valuation that accurately reflects the value of your home?

 Estate agent valuations

 Contrary to popular belief, most estate agents do not routinely conduct a detailed home valuation.
 They indicate, or suggest, an appropriate sale or rental price for the marketing of your home.

 That said, the very nature of what estate agents do means often puts them in the best position to gauge how much your property can, or should, sell for in the current market.
 They will factor in local demand and supply forces and the sale or rental price of comparable properties in the area.

 And some larger estate agents will employ experienced valuers who work to a code set down by the Royal Institution of Chartered Surveyors (RICS).
 The code is based on the following criteria: